rails/rails/guides/source/asset_pipeline.md

 the browser sees it as a new file and loads the latest version instead of using an older, cached one.

-Sprockets automatically handled asset fingerprinting, by appending a hash to filenames whenever assets are updated.
-Propshaft also uses content-based fingerprinting and will automatically convert asset paths in CSS to use digested file names.
-However, for JavaScript files, you'll have to manually trigger the transformation of use a bundler.
+Sprockets automatically handles asset fingerprinting by appending a hash to filenames whenever assets are updated.
+Similarly, Propshaft uses content-based fingerprinting and automatically updates asset paths in CSS to reference digested filenames.
+However, for JavaScript files, you’ll need to manually trigger the transformation or use a bundler to ensure the correct filenames are applied.

 You can read more about how to use asset versioning in the [Fingerprinting section](#fingerprinting).

 ### Asset Precompilation